connorjohnlind/strava-dashboard/README.md

 * The data structure of the [`getStats`](https://developers.strava.com/docs/reference/#api-Athletes-getStats) API response (i.e. `ytd_ride_totals.count`, `all_ride_totals.count`, `recent_ride_totals.count`) made an impact on the way data was passed around the app.
 In my opinion, this data is not structured in a developer-friendly manner.
 Quite often, I found myself iterating through template literals such as `${range}_${sport}_totals.count`.
 Ideally, this data would be structured in a more object-oriented way, such as building objects based on range (such as `recent.ride.count`) or sport (such as `ride.recent.count`).

 * Early on in development, I decided to leave the Strava API data 'as is' in Redux (stored in `auth.totals`).
-Thereafter, I found the need to build more convenient data objects in containers (i.e. in `getCounts()` in `PieChart` and `getCategories()` in `Graph`) based on the inconvenient data-structure provided by Strava.
+Thereafter, I found the need to build refactored data objects in containers (i.e. in `getCounts()` in `PieChart` and `getCategories()` in `Graph`) based on this inconvenient data-structure provided by Strava.
 An optimal refactor would include rewriting the `getStats` response to a more convenient data structure in Redux action creators, to be used throughout the app.
-With a new format in Redux, I can envision using less stateful components and eliminating the "mode checker" (`const mode = !demo.demoLoading ? demo : auth`) altogether.
+With a new format for `auth.totals` in Redux, I can envision using fewer stateful components and eliminating the "mode checker" (`const mode = !demo.demoLoading ? demo : auth`) in child components altogether.

 * It's worth noting that the Calendar does not have the above concern, as it receives data from `auth.activites`, in which the Strava API simply returns an array of activities.